Due to the COVID-19 outbreak, Ports of Stockholm would like to issue the following information.

 Read more on the Public Health Agency of Sweden website (external link - to site in Swedish)

-Questions & answers, as well as an information sheet for people travelling (external link - to site in Swedish)
+Questions & answers for people travelling (external link - to site in Swedish)